Overwatch Esports Leagues Explained

 Overwatch World Cup

 The World Cup is, as the name suggests, a competition of nations.
 Each country in the regions supported by Overwatch can qualify through a series of smaller tournaments.
-The big event culminates at BlizzCon, which takes place every November in Anaheim, California.
+The big culminates at BlizzCon, which takes place every November in Anaheim, California.
 While the World Cup offers a smaller prize pool than the OWL, it earns even more prestige and respect.
 Players who normally compete on different OWL teams join together for the World Cup to represent their home country, and that’s always great to see.

 No details have been revealed yet for the 2020 World Cup, but we’ll keep you posted.
 Until then, you can train hard with these and tricks.